Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-server-config-files.md

 <format_schema_path>/data/clickhouse-ch1/format_schemas/</format_schema_path>
 ```

-## preprocessed\_configs <a id="Serverconfigfiles-preprocessed_configs"></a>
+## preprocessed_configs

 Clickhouse server watches config files and folders.
 When you change, add or remove XML files Clickhouse immediately assembles XML files into a combined file.
-These combined files are stored in **/var/lib/clickhouse/preprocessed\_configs/** folders.
+These combined files are stored in **/var/lib/clickhouse/preprocessed_configs/** folders.

-You can verify that your changes are valid by checking **/var/lib/clickhouse/preprocessed\_configs/config.xml**, **/var/lib/clickhouse/preprocessed\_configs/users.xml**.
+You can verify that your changes are valid by checking **/var/lib/clickhouse/preprocessed_configs/config.xml**, **/var/lib/clickhouse/preprocessed_configs/users.xml**.

 If something wrong with with your settings e.g. unclosed XML element or typo you can see alerts about this mistakes in **/var/log/clickhouse-server/clickhouse-server.log**

-If you see your changes in **preprocessed\_configs** it does not mean that changes are applied on running server, check [Settings & restart](altinity-kb-server-config-files.md#Settings-%26--restart)
+If you see your changes in **preprocessed_configs** it does not mean that changes are applied on running server, check [Settings & restart](altinity-kb-server-config-files.md#Settings-%26--restart)